jonnonz1/nz-statute-book/acts/public/2011/education-amendment-act-2011.md

 ### 15 Interpretation
 (1) The definitions of assisted student, domestic student, exempt student, and foreign student in section 60 are repealed.
-(2) Section 60 is amended by inserting the following definitions in their appropriate alphabetical order:.
+(2) Section 60 is amended by inserting the following definitions in their appropriate alphabetical order:
   - **domestic student** has the same meaning as in section 2(1)
   - **international student** has the same meaning as in section 2(1)